JoelEthanChin/stunning-fiesta/README.md

 All java files were created using BlueJay IDE, but were edited on Eclipse for final touch ups.
 The only potential problem could be the package, but otherwise, everything should work.

-1) Download the folder "final-project"
+1) Download the repository stunning-fiesta.

+2) All relavent files are found in the final-folder folder.

-2) On the Arduino, run final-folder/Arduino_stuff/buzzer_test/buzzer_test.ino
+3) On the Arduino, run final-folder/Arduino_stuff/buzzer_test/buzzer_test.ino
    This should start the buzzer every time you push the button.
 If this does not work, double check Arduino wiring before continuing.

-3) Run final-folder/Arduino_stuff/Arduino_Clock/Arduino_Clock.ino
+ 4) Run final-folder/Arduino_stuff/SensorInterface/SensorInterface.ino
    This runs the main Arduino program used throughout the program

-4) Run final-folder/Gui/DigitalClock.java and final-folder/server/shell.java
+5) Run final-folder/Gui/DigitalClock.java and final-folder/server/shell.java
    This runs the Gui and server.
 Once the server receives data from the Android app, the Gui will appear.

+6) to start the Android app, open final-folder/AndroidApp/src/main/java/e/hoda/digi_smartclock/MainActivity.java to start the main activity